machines-reading-maps/luna-annotorious-server/README.md

 [RethinkDB](https://rethinkdb.com/).

-## Running in Development Mode
+## Development Mode

-In development mode, you'll run RethinkDB as a docker image, and the Fastify API via commandline.
+In development mode, you'll run RethinkDB as a Docker image, and the Fastify API via commandline.

 ```sh
 $ cd api